 Only SJRI affiliates are eligible to serve as principal applicants on SJRI Community Engagement Grants.
-Preference will be given to those applicants who have not received a Local Engagement Grant in the past two years.
+Preference will be given to those applicants who have not received a Community Engagement Grant in the past two years.

 The first page/title page of your application should include the title of your proposed project and names, contact info and affiliations for the principal and any co-applicants.
 Please specify clearly whether you are applying to the “Niagara Region” or “Beyond Niagara” competition.

 Attach a list of all references cited in your review of relevant literature (maximum 1 page).